46N Booster

-The use of urea is flexible as it is suitable for use as a basic or surface fertilizer, through dispersion, fertigation and foliar nutrition.
-When applied to the soil, it is first converted to ammoniacal and then to nitrate nitrogen, providing both immediate and medium-term nutrition.
-However, to avoid losses through volatilization (ammonia), it is recommended to incorporate it into the soil or apply it before rain or irrigation.
+The use of urea is versatile as it is suitable for use as basal or surface fertilisation, through spreading, hydrofertilisation and trans-water fertilisation.
+When applied to the soil, it is converted first to ammoniacal and then to nitrate nitrogen, providing both immediate and medium-term nutrition.
+However, to avoid losses through evaporation (ammonia), it is recommended to incorporate it into the soil or to apply it before rain or irrigation.

 Features and benefits